SkygearIO/guides/chat/basics/ios.md

 ### Adding users to conversation

-You can add users to an existing conversation with `addParticipants(userIDs:to:completion:)`.
-In the following code, `userBen`, `userCharles`, `userDavid` and `userEllen` will be added to the conversation.
+You can add users to an existing conversation with [`addParticipantsWithUserIDs:toConversation:completion:`](https://docs.skygear.io/ios/chat/reference/latest/Classes/SKYChatExtension.html#/c:objc(cs)SKYChatExtension(im)addParticipantsWithUserIDs:toConversation:completion:).
+In the following code, `userBen`, `userCharles`, `userDavid` and `userEllen` will be added to `conversation`.

 ```swift
 SKYContainer.default().chatExtension?.addParticipants(